iron-io/heroku-iron-celery-demo/tutorial.md

 	$ pip install virtualenv

-Or if you prefer, easy_install:

-	$ easy_install virtualenv

 Once installed, create a new environment for the project inside the project folder:

 	$ virtualenv venv